ansys/pyhps/doc/source/examples/ex_monitor_topics.rst

 ----------------

-This example shows how to stream evaluator file-tail log output for a running task using :func:`MonitorClient.stream_task_logs`.
+This example shows how to stream evaluator file-tail log output for a running task using :func:`MonitorApi.stream_task_logs`.
 Log lines are delivered over a WebSocket connection as the evaluator writes them, making this the primary way to watch solver output in real time without polling the server.